• Beef

 To dry the meat, set your dehydrator or smoker between 155 and 165 degrees and dry for 5-8 hours or until it reaches the texture you desire.
 I personally use a combination of an Amazen Pellet Tube Smoker and an Excalibur Food Dehydrator to achieve optimal results.

-marinated beef lays on the dehydrator tray
+Marinated beef lays on the dehydrator tray ready to dry

 After 5-8 hours have passed, it’s time to enjoy the fruits of your labor!
 Jerky should have a shelf life of 2 weeks if refrigerated, and 4 months if you vacuum seal and freeze it.
 If you seal your jerky in mason jars using the canning method they should last at least a year.

-Beef Jerky laying on a piece of wood and inside a mason jar
+Finished homemade beef jerky laying on a piece of wood and inside a mason jar

 beef jerky close up